 BRIGHT, HISTORIC, FLAVORFUL

-The first five cans off of our new canning line were 1811 Lager, and were immediately shotgunned.
+In 2011, the first five cans off of the new Cask canning line were 1811 Lager.
+They were immediately shotgunned.
 FACT.